 - Brown DL, Shucksmith M. Reconsidering Territorial Governance to Account for Enhanced Rural-Urban Interdependence in America.
 The ANNALS of the American Academy of Political and Social Science 2017, 672(1), 282-301.

 - Shucksmith M, Brown DL.
 Framing Rural Studies in the Global North.
 In: Shucksmith,M; Brown,DL, ed.
 Routledge International Handbook of Rural Studies.
 Abingdon: Routledge, 2016, pp.1-26.
 In Press.

 - Shucksmith M. InterAction: How can academics and the third sector work together to influence policy and practice?.
-Dunfermline: Carnegie UK Trust, 2016.
+Dunfermline, UK: Carnegie UK Trust, 2016.

 - Shucksmith M. Re-imagining the rural: from rural idyll to good countryside.
 Journal of Rural Studies 2016, epub ahead of print.